 The answer was FORGIVENESS.

 First, yes, everybody does NEED to forgive.
-If we hold anger and angst in our chest, it makes our lives miserable.
-Daily activities lose the joy, and we neglect our future by wasting precious energy on somebody’s past hurtful words or behavior.
-We NEED to forgive for ourselves.
-Not forgiving a person for wrongdoing doesn’t affect them much, but it kills the one carrying around the hurt and hate.
+Our lives are miserable if we hold anger and angst in our minds.
+Daily activities lose joy, and we neglect our future by wasting precious energy on somebody’s past hurtful words or behavior.
+We NEED to forgive for our benefit.
+Hanging onto what the wrongdoer did doesn’t affect them much, but it destroys the health of the one carrying around the hurt and hate.

 Second, no, we don’t WANT to forgive.
-Pride and winning or losing enters the equation, and we think, “It will be a cold day in the Mohave desert before I forgive that so and so!”
-Truth: That so and so doesn’t even know what is eating us up inside, or that we are wasting our life with nasty ruminating thoughts of things we can’t change or control.
+Pride and winning or losing enter the equation, and we think, “It will be a cold day in the Mohave desert before I forgive that so and so!”
+Truth: That so and so doesn’t even know what is eating us up inside or that we are wasting life with nasty ruminating thoughts of things we can’t change or control.

-- Ask for your forgiveness for your reactions toward the person who hurt you.
+I forgive myself for any reactions toward the person or people who hurt me.

-- Fill the space in your mind and heart left vacant from forgiving with fun ideas, plans, inspirational quotes, and friends who help you laugh.
-Also, bless the person who offended you.
+I set goals to fill the spaces in my mind and heart left vacant from forgiving with fun ideas, plans, inspirational quotes, and friends who help me laugh.

 Until the next time: Live while you live!